-Outcomes from a survey undertaken in winter 2021 will help to inform a glossary of shared language, to aid the understanding of micro-credentials amongst key stakeholders (including students, employers and PSRBs) and help develop the portability of micro-credentials and small qualifications across the tertiary sector.
+Outcomes from a practitioner survey undertaken in winter 2021 have helped to inform a glossary of shared language, to aid the understanding of micro-credentials among key stakeholders (including students, employers and PSRBs) and help develop the portability of micro-credentials and small qualifications across the tertiary sector.

 We hosted a micro-credentials webinar on 9 May 2022 to consider international perspectives.
 A recording of the webinar is available to listen to.

-It featured Professor Jonathan Powles, UWS, Professor Dr Khairul Salleh bin Mohamed Sahari, Acting CEO Malaysian Qualifications Agency and Marsyitah Ismail, Head of Learning Services, SEA, OpenLearning.
+It featured Professor Jonathan Powles, UWS, Professor Dr Khairul Salleh bin Mohamed Sahari, Deputy CEO Malaysian Qualifications Agency and Marsyitah Ismail, Head of Learning Services, SEA, OpenLearning.